code-not-found/code-not-found.github.io/_posts/spring-batch/2018-11-11-spring-batch-admin-example.md

 Enter <kbd>capitalize-names-app</kbd> as <var>name</var> of our application and select <kbd>Task</kbd> as <var>type</var>.

 For the <var>URI</var> we enter the location of our Spring Boot Task JAR.
-In this example the JAR file is located at: <kbd>file://C:/Users/Codenotfound/repos/spring-batch/spring-batch-admin/spring-batch-task/target/spring-batch-task-0.0.1-SNAPSHOT.jar</kbd>
+In this example, the JAR file is located at: <kbd>file://C:/Users/Codenotfound/repos/spring-batch/spring-batch-admin/spring-batch-task/target/spring-batch-task-0.0.1-SNAPSHOT.jar</kbd>

 Once done click on <var>Register the application(s)</var>.